D3xter1922/Project-Snapify/packages/wallet-snap/README.md

 # SnapaMoto Bitcoin snap

-Snapamoto enables user to send bitcoin transaction via metamask wallet extension.
-It does so by sharing user's public key and validating transaction over blockchain Network.
+Snapamoto allows users to send Bitcoin transactions via the MetaMask wallet extension.
+This is achieved by sharing the user's public key and validating the transaction over the blockchain network.

 ## Acomplishment:

-This snap enables to control non-EVM accounts and assets within MetaMask.
-It is able to derive BIP-32 keypair based on the secret recovery phrase without exposing it.
-This gives developers the ability to build snaps that support a variety of blockchain protocols, allowing them to integrate non-EVM tokens like BTC into their dashboard browser using snaps.
-The snap utilizes snapgetbit32 entropy to achieve this.
+This snap allows for the control of non-EVM accounts and assets within MetaMask.
+It can derive BIP-32 key pairs based on the secret recovery phrase without exposing it.
+This gives developers the ability to build snaps that support various blockchain protocols and integrate non-EVM tokens, such as BTC, into their browser dashboards using snaps.
+This is made possible through the use of the snap_getBip32Entropy entropy.

 ## Explaination:

 ### 1. Guide:

-Connect the website to the metamask Flask and install the snap dependencies.
-Select Bitcoin Download button.
+To use the snap, connect the website to the MetaMask Flask and install the snap dependencies.
+Then, select the Bitcoin Download button.

 ### 2. Backend process:

-To start a Bitcoin transaction using a Bip32PublicKey.
-The system uses a single address that is converted to a p2wpkh segwit key, which then generates a segwit address.
-The testnet API URL is used in this example, but this can be extended to any URL.
-The system fetches data including the balance, transaction, and returns all data to the front end.
+To initiate a Bitcoin transaction, the system uses a Bip32PublicKey.
+It converts the single address to a p2wpkh segwit key, generating a segwit address.
+In this example, the testnet API URL is used, but it can be extended to any URL.
+The system retrieves balance and transaction data and returns it to the front end.

-In order to send the Bitcoin, the private key must be fetched from Metamask.
-We fetch the unspent transaction output (utxo) from the API URL and check if user has enough balance to send the transaction.
-The fees are then calculated using a fake transaction.
-Finally we verify if the transaction is valid.
+To send the Bitcoin, the private key must be retrieved from MetaMask.
+The system fetches the unspent transaction output (utxo) from the API URL and checks if the user has sufficient balance.
+The fees are calculated using a dummy transaction.
+The transaction's validity is then verified.

-After receiving confirmation from the Metamask wallet, the transaction is posted to a public node validator, and the response is returned.
-It should be noted that Bitcoin transactions typically take 10 minutes to process, and the transaction will be confirmed in the next block.
+After receiving confirmation from the MetaMask wallet, the transaction is posted to a public node validator, and the response is returned.
+It should be noted that Bitcoin transactions typically take 10 minutes to process and will be confirmed in the next block.

 ## SnapaMoto 2.0 : Phase 2 Implementation

-### Enables other coins to be implemented using it.
+### Enables the integration of other coins.
-### Use BIP-32 to generate multiple addresses for the user.
+### Utilizes BIP-32 to generate multiple addresses for the user.